Aggie01/surfs_up/README.md

 ## Summary findings:
-* June makes it a perfect time to visit Oahu since it is warm enough to enjoy some water sports but not too hot for a jog
+* June makes it a perfect time to visit Oahu since it is warm enough to enjoy all water sports and not too hot for a long jog
 * December temperatures are comfortable but can be a little chillier than expected for those who look for a warm evening stroll or evening ocean dive

 ## Recommendations:
-In order to even better understand June and December weather conditions in Oahu, Hawaii, the following analysis/queries are recommended:
+In order to further understand June and December weather conditions in Oahu, Hawaii, the following is recommended:
 * Run analysis on which side of Oahu has the best weather conditions in June vs December
 * Collect data on water temperatures for June vs December and present a summary statistics
 * Since W. Avy wants to understand trends in the data, it would be very helpful to do some plotting.
-In other words, plot the average June and December     temperature to visualize occuring trends
+In other words, plot the average June and December     temperatures to visualize occurring data trends